 Note To receive email notifications for Helm CONNECT, you must be an active employee and have a valid email address in the system.
 For any notifications that contain a link to more information, you must also be able to log in to Helm CONNECT.

 If you subscribe Helm CONNECT Compliance, you can use this field to link to an existing document in Helm CONNECT.
 This feature also lets you link to specific document versions and pages within a document.
-For more information, refer to our Link documents to work items support article.
+For more about this feature, check out this article.

 Build the template body

 The body of your template contains the instructions and other items you want your crew to perform.
 The list on the left is all the possible types of items you could add to your template.
 To build your template, just drag something from the list and drop it onto your template.
-For more about the different types of template items, take a look at our Template categories and items article.
+For more about the different types of template items, check out this article.

 A few things to keep in mind when building a form template: